hakutsuru/bthe/README.md

 Like most developers, I am averse to deeply nested logic and long methods, but keeping related lines of code in one place can make it more cohesive.

+### Feedback

+#### Response to "initial commit" (quick-draft)

+    Your source code appears very complex to me.
+The long methods makes it hard for you to implement it in an easier way.
+A good approach is usually to break down the complex problem in very small and easily solvable pieces.
+That's something I'm missing in your source.

+I doubt it possible to solve this puzzle in a brute force way *that would be significantly more simple*.
+Fedback was provided by the CTO who supplied the challenge.
+If you can scale a database to 10,000 operations/second, and could make this puzzle seem trivial, *and* want to join a startup in New York City -- let me put you in touch...

 ### License

 [placeholder]